Dhghomon/easy_rust/README.md

 }
 ```

 This will do nothing, because all three assert macros are okay.
+(This is what we want)

 You can also add a message if you want.